9dots/9dots.io-pages/Oqi2cCe.md

     - Used mining and crafting to create
 2. Discuss how the situation would feel for their character.
 	- How do you feel with only one partner?
-    - What do you think a community in the real world would be like if there was only 1 or 2 people trying to make it last?
+    - What do you think a community in the real world would be like if there were only a few people trying to sustain it?
 3. Students will write down their answers on the Minecraft Day 4 handout.

 ## Define